 - Be sure not to skip browning the beef in a skillet first.
 It adds a ton more flavor!

 - Use lean ground beef to avoid all the excess grease.
-Or, swap the ground beef for ground chicken or ground turkey for an even leaner alternative.
+Or, swap the ground beef for ground turkey to make a crockpot turkey chili instead.
+Ground chicken is also another good lean alternative.

 - Swap the red bell pepper for green bell pepper for a slightly more savory taste.
 You could also try roasted red peppers!